open-voice-interoperability/website/site/content/events/ethical-guidelines-for-voice-experiences-webinar.md

 eventTitle: Ethical Guidelines for Voice Experiences
 eventSubTitle: Moderated by Oita Coleman
 eventDescription: >-
-  <p>The Open Voice Network is excited to announce the second webinar in our
-  ongoing series, Global Standards for Conversational AI: a Webinar Series from the Open Voice Network!
-This webinar will highlight the work of our Ethical Use Task Force, as seen in their recently published v1.0 white paper, Ethical Guidelines for Voice Experiences.</p><p><a href="https://zoom.us/webinar/register/WN_R0cvs1hDQU6OCmWgEmwmEg" target="_blank" ><img src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button-1.png"></a></p>This white paper was written for enterprises and organizations who are actively utilizing voice technologies or plan to in the future.
-The Task Force set out to answer a multitude of questions tied to human interactions with voice,
+  <p>Are voice assistants becoming more sexist?
+Should the voice of a dearly
-  including: <em>What are voice-specific issues of ethical and moral concern, and how do we define them?
-What are the values to be promoted for ethical interaction with voice technology?
-What are the rights to be respected for successful, ethical voice experiences?</em> and many more.
-The answers to these questions were used to construct a voice-specific ethical framework composed of six foundational principles of ethics—compliance, transparency, inclusivity, privacy protection, accountability, and sustainability.</p><p><a href="https://openvoicenetwork.org/white_papers" target="_blank" >[Click here to find the white paper and leave your feedback]</a></p><p>Join members of the Open Voice Network’s Ethical Use Task Force on <strong>Wednesday, 27 July at 18:00 CET / 12:00 ET / 9:00 PT</strong> as we discuss the white paper findings in our upcoming webinar.
-Guided by moderator Oita Campbell, the session will feature a trio of acclaimed panelists—Emily Banzhaf, Valeria Barbero, and Shilpi Agarwal.</p><p>Click below to complete your free registration.
-This thirty-minute webinar will include a panel discussion and Q&A session with members of the Ethical Use Task Force.
+  departed relative be used to read a bedtime story?
+Are brands honoring choices on how voice data is collected, used, and shared?
+Can voice technology be fair and unbiased?</p><p><a href="https://zoom.us/webinar/register/WN_R0cvs1hDQU6OCmWgEmwmEg" target="_blank" ><img src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button-1.png"></a></p>Join members of the Open Voice Network’s Ethical Use Task Force on Wednesday, 27 July at 18:00 CET / 12:00 ET / 9:00 PT for a 30-minute discussion on ethics in voice technology, focusing on their recently published Ethical Guidelines for Voice Experiences white paper.</p><p><a href="https://openvoicenetwork.org/white_papers" target="_blank" >[Click here to find the white paper and leave your feedback]</a></p><p>This webinar will include a panel discussion and Q&A session.
+Guided by moderator Oita Coleman, the session will feature a trio of acclaimed panelists—Emily Banzhaf, Valeria Barbero, and Shilpi Agarwal.
 We look forward to sharing our findings with you!</p><p><a href="https://zoom.us/webinar/register/WN_R0cvs1hDQU6OCmWgEmwmEg" target="_blank" ><img src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button-1.png"></a></p>